sabbour/appgw-webappssl/README.md

 ## Create and configure the Application Gateway and Virtual Network

+- Edit the variables in `init-vars.sh` to match your needs
-- Execute the `provision-appgw.sh` script
+- Execute the `run.sh` script

 ## CDN